Halverson-lab/Amplicon_Consensus_Taxonomy/README.md

 ```

 ## Modifying the existing database
 Sequences can be added to an existing database, such as the provided ACT-DB, using either a list of NCBI accessions or user-provided files.
+If using a grouped database then sequences must be added prior to or simulataneous with grouping, this can be easily done by combining them into a single command e.g. `database_builder.sh -a -g`.
+The order of the flags after the command does not matter, as the addition of sequences will always be performed before the grouping step.
 1. **Adding sequences using NCBI accessions:**
 * Provide a text file with a list of RefSeq assembly IDs or nucleotide IDs (one per line) to `ACC_LIST` in the `config.txt` file
 * Run `database_builder.sh -n`